-Effective November 12, 2014, the Italian Parliament has approved Law Decree n.
-133/2014 together with the relative amendments, through the enactment of the conversion Law no. 164/2014 (Sblocca Italia).
-This new legislation allows the parties to a commercial property lease agreement to depart from the mandatory provisions of the Tenancy Law mentioned above in those agreements where the annual rent is greater than €250,000, to the extent that the leased property has not been declared of historical interest.
+Effective November 12, 2014, the Italian Parliament has approved Law Decree no. 133 of September 12, 2014, together with the relative amendments, through the enactment of the conversion Law no. 164 of November 11, 2014 (Sblocca Italia).
+This new legislation allows the parties to a commercial property lease agreement to depart from the mandatory provisions of the Tenancy Law mentioned above in those agreements where the annual rent is greater than EUR 250,000, to the extent that the leased property has not been declared of historical interest.
 As a result, such large Italian property lease agreements now have the same type of flexibility seen in other European markets.